-Once you’ve been listed for transplantation, you’ll be added to the United Network of Organ-Sharing (UNOS) waiting list.
+After you have a formal evaluation for kidney transplantation at Lahey Hospital & Medical Center, our multidisciplinary screening committee decides if you are a candidate for a kidney transplant.
+Once you are determined to be a candidate, you are added to the United Network of Organ-Sharing (UNOS) waiting list.
 UNOS is the nonprofit organization that manages the nation’s organ transplant systems.
-You must be added to the waiting list even if you have a living donor available.
+You must be on the waiting list even if you have a living donor available.

 Your Position on the Kidney Waiting List

 We cannot predict when a kidney from a deceased donor will become available for you.
 The waiting list is divided by the blood groups — A, B, O and AB.
 Every person is placed in his or her blood group while waiting for a deceased donor organ.
 Blood types between donors and recipients must be compatible.
 Certain blood types, such as B or O, usually have longer waiting times than others because of the scarcity of donors.

 Some geographic regions have fewer organ donors than others, so patients in these regions wait longer for all types of transplants.
 Patients with antibodies to HLA antigens (structures on the transplanted kidney that your immune system recognizes as “foreign”) may also wait longer.
 For most people, the length of time spent on the waiting list determines when a kidney becomes available for them.